houtsind/RepData_PeerAssessment1/PA1_template.md

 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

+Used ggplot2 to graph a line plot for the 5-minutes interval averaged across all days.

 ```r